-The RGHRP has worked with over sixty landowners and seven cost-share riparian stabilization projects on fifty different sites with over 4.8 million dollars raised in grant funding.
-This has allowed for 11 miles of streambank to be stabilized.
-In addition to the projects described below, this includes many of our infrastructure projects.
+The RGHRP has worked with over sixty landowners and seven cost-share riparian stabilization projects on over fifty different sites, with over 4.8 million dollars raised in grant funding.
+This has allowed for 17 miles of streambank to be stabilized.
+In addition to the projects described below, this includes many of our infrastructure projects, which require stabilization on adjacent banks to protect new headgates and diversion structures.
 Directly, these projects benefit the participating landowners, local water users, and downstream water users.
 Indirectly, local, state, and regional communities benefit from the enhanced water quality, river function riparian condition, wetlands, and habitat.
 These benefits stem from increased land value, water availability and quality, tourism opportunities, and habitat potential.
 Details for each project may be found below.

 This riparian improvement project was funded through grants from Xcel Energy, New Belgium Brewing Company, the Rio Grande Water Conservation District, and the San Luis Valley Water Conservancy District.
 Funding was used to hire a crew of 8 young adults from the Southwest Conservation Corps to complete revegetation efforts on riparian areas just north of Alamosa.
 In June 2014, the crew made and planted over 1,000 willow bundles on the project site.
 These willows will sprout roots and grow into bushes along the edge of the water, resulting in increased shade, stabilized streambanks, and improved quality of riparian habitat.

-In 2010, the RGHRP was awarded funds from the 2010 Colorado Healthy Rivers Fund to enhance riparian revegetation on riparian restoration and streambank stabilization project sites.
-A portion of these funds was used to organize two volunteer efforts on three sites in Alamosa and Rio Grande Counties.
+The RGHRP was awarded funds from the 2010 Colorado Healthy Rivers Fund to enhance riparian revegetation on past project sites.
 A large revegetation event was organized with a crew from the Southwest Conservation Corps.
 This project utilized 80 volunteer hours and 640 SCC crew hours.
-In total, 1,900 feet of streambanks were revegetated with bare-root shrubs, trees, and willow bundles.
+Streambanks were revegetated with bare-root shrubs, trees, and willow bundles.
 Tree revetments were also installed.

 In 2009, the RGHRP received a grant from the NRCS sponsored by the Cooperative Conservation Partnership Initiative (CCPI) program, which required non-federal funds match.
 After consideration, it was determined that a portion of the 2009 CO WSRA grant from Phase 3 of the 2008 Rio Grande Stabilization Project could be made available as match to the CO NPS and CCPI grant.
-The 2009 CCPI Project was completed in Rio Grande County and twelve sites on 10,000 feet of the river were treated.
+The 2009 CCPI Project was completed in Rio Grande County on twelve sites.

-In 2008 the RGHRP received a CO NPS grant to complete work on five sites, which added up to approximately 9,000 feet of streambank in Alamosa County.
+In 2008 the RGHRP received a CO NPS grant to complete work on five sites.
 In 2009, the RGHRP also received funding from Colorado Water Supply Reserve Account (CO WSRA).
-Work on all five sites is now complete and monitoring is underway.

 In 2004, through partnerships with the NRCS (Natural Resources Conservation Service), the RGHRP was able to complete a cost-share riparian stabilization project with funding from the Colorado Non-Point Source Program (CO NPS).
-The 2004 Rio Grande Riparian Stabilization Project – Phase 2, involved eighteen private landowners on approximately 8,300 feet of streambank on the Rio Grande in Rio Grande County, Colorado.
-Matching funds came from the Environmental Quality Incentive Program (EQIP), the Colorado Division of Wildlife (CDOW), Colorado Habitat Improvement Program (CHIP), and the landowners.
-The RGHRP is working with the Colorado Measurable Results Program (MRP), which is funded through CO NPS and Colorado Water Conservation Board (CWCB), to transition to long-term monitoring of Phase 2.
+Matching funds also came from the Environmental Quality Incentive Program (EQIP), the Colorado Division of Wildlife (CDOW), Colorado Habitat Improvement Program (CHIP).